qlik-oss/core-assisted-prescription/docs/logging.md

 ### Collect the logs

-Depending of the deployment the logging sent to `stdout` can be collected in different ways.
+Depending on the deployment the logging sent to `stdout` can be collected in different ways.
 Amazon has CloudWatch, there are logging as a service (e.g. logit.io) and in this use case we deploy the ELK° stack and use the [gelf logdriver](https://docs.docker.com/engine/admin/logging/gelf) to forward the log messages.
 Looking at the configuration above all messages sent to `stdout` will be picked up by the gelf driver and forwarded to `udp://localhost:12201` there logstash (on every node) will receive the messages, transform them and post them to the elastic search database hosted on the manager node.

 ° ELK = Elastic search, Logstash and Kibana ([elastic](www.elastic.co))